 Three Albers School of Business and Economics graduate programs achieved high rankings.
-The Executive MBA program was tied for #12 in the nation and is the top ranked EMBA program in the Northwest.
+The Executive MBA program is #11 in the nation and is the top-ranked EMBA program in the Northwest.
 It consistently ranks in the Top 25 by U.S. News.
 The accounting program was tied for #1 in the Northwest and #14 in the nation.
 It, too, has been consistently ranked in the U.S. News Top 25.
 Additionally, the part-time Professional MBA ranks #2 in the Northwest and #75 in the country.

 Albers School of Business and Economics ranks #1 in the nation in macroeconomics by Bloomberg Businessweek.
 Albers is #3 in the nation among the best undergraduate business schools for sustainability.
 Bloomberg Businessweek gave SU the high sustainability ranking based on student responses about the university's sustainability efforts.
 In other 2014 Bloomberg rankings, Albers is #2 in the Northwest, #7 in the West and is in the top 35 among private business schools in the U.S. Albers faculty received an A+ rating for teaching.
 Bloomberg Businessweek ranked the Albers part-time MBA program #44in the nation, which places this graduate program in the top 10 in the West.

-Seattle University has again been featured in the Fiske Guide to Colleges.
-Consulted by millions of prospective students and their families, the selective guide highlights the “best and most interesting schools” in the U.S., Canada and Great Britain.
-The 2017 edition considered 2,200 four-year colleges before choosing just a little more than 320 institutions—placing SU in the top 14 percent.
+Seattle University is again featured in the Fiske Guide to Colleges.
+Consulted by millions of prospective students and their families, the selective guide highlights the “best and most interesting schools” in the U.S., Canada, and Great Britain.
+“With strong pre-professional programs and a commitment to social and spiritual engagement, SU continues to express its mission to empower leaders for a just and humane world.”

 Colleges of Distinction, a college guide that takes into account the success of graduates, the quality of teaching, graduation rates, class size and campus atmosphere, features Seattle University in its latest edition.
 High school college counselors nominate colleges and universities for inclusion in the national guide.
 Fewer than half of those considered are selected to be in the guide.